Bob tail (short tail, brachyury)

 Age of onset of symptoms: From birth

-The T gene encodes a protein involved in the development of the mesoderm and responsible for the number of vertebrae in the posterior part of the body.
-When there is a mutation in the T gene, the result is a short tail.
-If the animal is heterozygous for the mutation it will have a shorter tail.
-The tail can be absent (anury) or shortened (brachyury).
+The TBXT gene, formally known as the T gene encodes a protein called the T-box transcription factor T, also known as the Brachyury protein.
+The Brachyrury protein is involved in the development of the mesoderm and responsible for the number of vertebrae in the posterior part of the body.
+A natural mutation in the canine TBXT gene results in a short tail phenotype that has been selected for in a number of breeds.
+If the animal is heterozygous for the mutation it will have a shorter tail than normal, although the exact length can be variable, from shortened (brachyury) to absent (anury).
 When there are two copies of the mutated gene, this situation is lethal to the embryo.
 Therefore, breeding two dogs with a short tail (Bobtail) will decrease the size of litters.

 References: